tim-smart/effect-io-ai/effect/Effect-logDebug.md

 # logDebug

-Logs the specified message or cause at the Debug log level.
+Logs the specified messages at the DEBUG log level.
+DEBUG messages are not shown by default.

+To view DEBUG messages, adjust the logging settings using `Logger.withMinimumLogLevel` and set the log level to `LogLevel.Debug`.

 To import and use `logDebug` from the "Effect" module: